Engarak/MiiShop/README.md

 # MiiShop
-Manages a basic 3DS backup file library and creates pages for each game, with QR code to reload your own games.
-Requires your 3DS to be altered, and able to run FBI.
+~~Manages a basic 3DS backup file library and creates pages for each game, with QR code to reload your own games.
+Requires your 3DS to be altered, and able to run FBI.~~

+It's a PC based management system and library for legal backups of your 3DS software, with functions to reinstall your software via QR codes you can scan in FBI. (thanks /u/Level44EnderShaman on reddit!
+Much better description)
 It comes with the initialization script I made that manages the library, uses PoSHServer (http://www.poshserver.net/) and uses the New-QR function taken from here (https://gallery.technet.microsoft.com/scriptcenter/f615d7e8-ed15-498d-b7cc-078377f523bf).

 ## Screenshots